-The County spent over \$11.5 million of federal program monies during the fiscal year.
-We tested 3 federal programs selected under the major program guidelines established by the Single Audit Act, including special supplemental nutrition program for women, infants, and children; schools and roads grants to states; and health center programs, which totaled nearly \$4.8 million in federal expenditures.
+The County spent nearly \$10.7 million of federal program monies during the fiscal year.
+We tested 4 federal programs selected under the major program guidelines established by the Single Audit Act, including schools and roads grants to states, health center programs, workforce development programs, and community development programs that totaled over \$6 million in federal expenditures.
 We reported no weaknesses in internal control or instances of noncompliance over those federal programs.